-There’s no simple answer to why GIMP might be starting more slowly than it should be, so let’s go through some of the diagnostic clues that can help you figure out what’s going wrong.
+There’s no simple answer to why GIMP is taking so long to load, so let’s go through some of the diagnostic clues that can help you figure out what’s going wrong.

 If you pay close attention to GIMP’s startup sequence while it displays the splash screen, you’ll notice that it reports its current phase of the launch process at the bottom of the window.
 This can give you important clues about what’s causing your startup delays, especially when they’re long ones.